 There are 7 RV hook-ups available as well.

 Additional daily fees are charged for climate controlled cabins or RV hook ups.

 The Chapel seats up to 100, and is climate controlled.

-The Gymnasium and pool are recent additions to the camp facility.
+The Gymnasium and pool are wheelchair accessible.

 Dayspring also offers a game room with foosball table, air hockey, and ping pong (no additional charge for game play), a sports locker, and aquatic house with canoes, john boats, and buggy boats.
 Life jackets are provided, and required by state law to be worn by campers aged 12 and younger, and to be in the boat for campers 13-adult.